marcelxv/marcel-scog/resume.md

 ## Professional Experience

-### System Architect | Automation & AI Engineer | FoodReady
+### Lead Software Developer | Automation & AI Engineer | FoodReady
 *Nov 2024 – Present · Remote – Chicago, IL, USA*

-Architected the evolution of the platform from cron-based scheduling to a fully event-driven infrastructure using AWS Lambda, EventBridge, PostgreSQL, and MongoDB.
-Introduced AI-powered automation agents for food safety and regulatory workflows using OpenAI API, Orkes/Conductor, and Novu, resulting in smarter and more autonomous operations.
+Architected the evolution of the platform from cron-based scheduling to a fully event-driven infrastructure using AWS Lambda, EventBridge, Supabase, PostgreSQL, and MongoDB.
+Introduced AI-powered automation agents for food safety and regulatory workflows using N8N, OpenAI (Claude, Perplexity) API, Orkes/Conductor, and Novu, resulting in smarter and more autonomous operations.

 **Key Achievements:**
 - Streamlined backend orchestration with reusable JavaScript/TypeScript workflows, improving consistency and onboarding time across teams